 You can also assemble a piece of plexiglass 1 inch thick larger than the dimension of the panel, on top of the panel with space between the two layers.

-This is one of the simplest and safest ways to solar panels from hail.
+This is one of the simplest and safest ways to protect solar panels from hail.

-You will know that your solar panels will be protected not only from hail but from many other events apart from nature.
+You will know that your solar panels will be protected not only from hail but from many other hazards.
+The same protective thinking applies to smaller solar products like solar garden lights, which also benefit from sheltered placement.

 2. Arrange the Solar Panels in an Angle for Hail to Slide